neondatabase-labs/aws-cognito-express-htmx-neon-rls-authorize/README.md

 - Node.js
 - Express.js

 We have other stacks that work with other providers (Next.js, React.js, Nest.js, Solid.js, etc.) if you want other examples.
-[Checkout the neondatabase-labs org on GitHub](https://github.com/neondatabase-labs?q=rls-authorize).
+[Checkout the neondatabase-labs org on GitHub](https://github.com/neondatabase-labs?q=rls).

+## Prerequisites

+- [Neon](https://neon.tech) account with a new project
+- [AWS Cognito](https://docs.aws.amazon.com/cognito) account with a new user pool
+- Node.js installed locally

 # Setup

 1. Sign up for neon.tech and AWS.
 2. Clone this repo
-3. Install Node.js 20.6+ as well as npm
+3. Install Node.js 20.6+ as well as `npm`
-4. Run npm install in the directory of this project
+4. Run `npm install` in the directory of this project
 5. Create a new Neon.tech project.
 AWS or Azure works fine.
 For now it must be Postgres 16 (not 17).
 6. Create a new AWS Cognito instance
    1. Choose email for sign-in options